For daily wit & wisdom, sign up for the Almanac newsletter.

-On April 19, 1775, during the Battles of Lexington and Concord (Mass.), the first shots were fired between colonists and British troops, starting the American Revolution.
+April 19, 1775 was the start of the American Revolution.
+During the Battles of Lexington and Concord (Mass.), the first shots were fired between colonists and British troops.
 After these first military conflicts, tension between Britain and her American colonists continued to mount.

 On July 2, 1776, the Second Continental Congress voted for independence from Britain.

-Two days later, on July 4, the Congress approved the final draft of the Declaration of Independence, which had been written by Thomas Jefferson and edited by John Adams and Benjamin Franklin.
+Two days later, on July 4, 1776, the Congress approved the final draft of the Declaration of Independence, which had been drafted by Thomas Jefferson (back in June) and edited by John Adams and Benjamin Franklin.

 On July 8, the first public reading of the Declaration took place at the Pennsylvania State House (now Independence Hall) in Philadelphia, Pennsylvania.
 Later that same day, other readings occurred in Trenton, New Jersey, and Easton, Pennsylvania.
 Printer John Dunlap made about 200 copies of the Declaration, with the date of July 4.
 Known as the “Dunlap Broadsides,” these were distributed throughout the 13 colonies.

 However, it wasn’t until August 2, 1776, that the Declaration was officially signed.
 John Hancock, president of the Congress, was the first of 56 delegates who signed this enlarged version, writing in big, bold letters.

 On August 4, 1776, after delegates of the Continental Congress had signed the document, the Declaration of Independence was made official.

 “Yesterday the greatest Question was decided, which ever was debated in America, and a greater, perhaps, never was or will be decided among Men.
 A Resolution was passed without one dissenting Colony ‘that these united Colonies, are, and of right ought to be free and independent States, and as such, they have, and of Right ought to have full Power to make War, conclude Peace, establish Commerce, and to do all the other Acts and Things, which other States might rightfully do…’